What is ‘Transactions per second’?

-X-axis: This graph having elapsed time on X-axis.
-The elapsed time may be relative time or actual time as per graph’s setting.
+X-axis: This graph has elapsed time on the X-axis.
+The elapsed time may be relative time or actual time as per the graph’s setting.
 This also shows the complete duration of your test.

 How to read:

 This graph is very helpful for the live monitoring of the test.
-The graph line shows achieved TPS rate to compare with your test SLA.
-The summary table shows the count of passed, failed and stopped transaction.
+The graph line shows the achieved TPS rate to compare with your test SLA.
+The summary table shows the count of passed, failed and stopped transactions.
 In case TPS is unachievable then:

-- Check response time graph: If response time is SLA breached (or noted high then expected) and you have given constant pacing or think time then this will impact TPS rate.
-To resolve such problem you can use dynamic pacing logic.
+- Check response time graph: If response time is SLA breached (or noted higher than expected) and you have given constant pacing or think time then this will impact the TPS rate.
+To resolve such a problem you can use dynamic pacing logic.